If you or someone you know needs help with substance misuse, we offer a free and confidential service. We listen and can give you one to one support.

 Once complete, send the referral form to us at firstname.lastname@example.org

 DUST is a screening tool only, completing this form can help you decide whether an assessment from specialist services is needed.
 The information is also designed to help any specialist service you may make a referral to.
-Once you have completed the form, please add up the points from each section to assist you in deciding which services are most appropriate to refer to.
+Once you have completed the form, please add up the points from each section.
+It will assist you in deciding which services are most appropriate to refer to.
 This form cannot replace your own judgment or that of the person you are working with.

 Although many young people will try drugs at some time, most do not progress beyond experimentation.

-Research indicates that many factors can increase the risk of a young person moving from ‘drug use’ to drug misuse’, however, some protective factors can reduce these risks.
+Research indicates that many factors can increase the risk of a young person moving from ‘drug use’ to drug misuse’.
+Some protective factors can reduce these risks.
 Unless you are a specialist drug worker it can be difficult to distinguish between ‘use’ and ‘misuse’.
 This tool should help to accurately assess these risk factors.

-To complete this form you do not need a comprehensive knowledge of drugs and alcohol but you may need to know how to contact Barnsley Young People Substance Misuse Service, please see below.
+To complete this form you do not need a comprehensive knowledge of drugs and alcohol.
+You may, however, need to know how to contact Barnsley Young People Substance Misuse Service, please see below.
 The Barnsley Young People Substance Misuse Service will be able to provide appropriate information, leaflets and guidance.

 DUST is designed for use with young people about whom there may be concerns regarding drug/alcohol use.